step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

     SOURCES='FNRstart find_file'
 ```

-### Tap and Drain Command Implementation
+### Implementing Plugin Commands

-A tap- or a drain-command is implemented as a shell command, script, or
+Each tap-, drain- and save-filter-command is implemented as a shell
-external program, something that the shell can execute.
+command, script, or external program, something that the shell can
+execute.

 ### Plugin Invocation

-Findnrun _invokes_ two source plugin commands.
+Findnrun _invokes_ three kinds of commands.
 While the user is typing
 into the search innput field, findnrun invokes the tap-command as
 follows:
 ```